gsudre/lab_notes/001-dti_processing_with_FSL.md

 (each 128 x 128 x 70).
 Now, we can go on with either the FATCAT or the FSL pipeline, knowing that there is no need for DRBUDDI.

+# 2019-01-16 16:08:17

+Following Paul's recommendations by e-mail, let's run one subject all the way.